-Here are some of ASJ's patrons
+Here are just some of ASJ's companions and collectors

 Her Majesty's Crown Office, House of Lords